Royal Household of Denmark: The office of The Captain of the Royal Yacht

-The Captain of the Royal Yacht is a commander in the Navy and captain of the Royal Yacht Dannebrog and is the Queen's direct contact with the Navy and advisor on maritime matters.
+The Captain of the Royal Yacht is a commander in the Navy and captain of the Royal Yacht Dannebrog and is the King's direct contact with the Navy and advisor on maritime matters.

 Master of The Royal Hunt at the State Forests

 The Master of the Royal Hunt is a state-forester and is the linking element between the Danish Royal Family and the state forests.
 He organizes the annual Royal hunts.

 The Royal Konfessionarius (Chaplain-in-Ordinary)

-The Royal Konfessionarius (equivalent to Chaplain-in-Ordinary) is the Queen's personal spiritual advisor and counsellor and the royal family's private priest.
+The Royal Konfessionarius (equivalent to Chaplain-in-Ordinary) is the King's personal spiritual advisor and counsellor and the royal family's private priest.

 Private Secretary's Office

-The Private Secretary's Office is headed by the Private Secretary to the Queen.
-The Private Secretary's Office provides assistance with Her Majesty the Queen's role as head of state.
+The Private Secretary's Office is headed by the Private Secretary to the King.
+The Private Secretary's Office assists with His Majesty the King's role as head of state.
+The incumbent Private Secretary to the King is Morten Roland Hansen.

+The Queen likewise has a Private Secretary, currently Henriette Ellermann-Kingombe.

 The Chapter of the Royal Danish Orders of Knighthood

 The institution is colloquially called the Order Chapter (equivalent to the College of Arms).
-It was founded in connection with the reorganization of the Order of the Dannebrog in 1808 and is historically not part of the court states, as it stands directly under the monarch as the Chancellor of the Order.
+It was founded in connection with the reorganization of the Order of the Dannebrog in 1808.
+It is historically not part of the court states, as it stands directly under the monarch as the Chancellor of the Order.